Cherokee in the American Civil War: Trans-Mississippi Theater

 Chief of the Cherokee John Ross was adamant that the Union was not dissolved.
-However, another leader of the Cherokee, Stand Watie, joined the Confederate cause, and on June 1, 1861, began recruiting for all-Indian units that became part of the Confederate army.
+However, a highly influential member of the Cherokee Nation, Stand Watie, supported the Confederate cause, and on June 1, 1861, began recruiting for all-Indian units that became part of the Confederate army.
 Full-blooded Cherokee tended to support Ross (who was primarily Scottish) while the mixed-blooded Cherokee supported the 3/4 Cherokee Stand Watie.
 Stand Watie in 1862 was elected Chief of the newly declared Southern Cherokee Nation.
+In this context, "full-blooded" and "mixed-blooded" are not racial categories, but rather a cultural and class distinction, with the primarily Cherokee-speaking, nationalist, and anti-slavery lower class considered "full-blooded", and the largely English-speaking, assimilationist, and slaveholding aristocracy considered "mixed-blooded".

 For the duration of the war, a series of small battles and constant guerrilla warfare were waged by Cherokee in the Indian Territory.
 Stand Watie officially became the last Confederate general to end fighting on June 25, 1865, at Fort Towson, in the southeast portion of the Indian Territory.

+Creation of a Bureau of Indian Affairs

+In early 1861, the Confederate States of America emerged, prompting a request for the establishment of a Bureau of Indian Affairs, with Albert Pike appointed as Commissioner for tribes west of Arkansas and south of Kansas.

+Pike, a proponent of securing Indian Territory for the CSA, facilitated treaties with various tribes by mid-1861.
+Confederate President Jefferson Davis referred to a now-lost Act for the protection of certain tribes, outlining future policy.
+Pike's negotiations led to the Treaty with the Creek Nation in July 1861, followed by agreements with eight more tribes, concluding with the Cherokee in October of that year.

 Organization

 During the Civil War, the Cherokee Nation had approximately 21,000 members with 3,000 of them serving in the Confederacy as soldiers.